swissteachag/grafana-arangodb-datasource/README.md

 ## Performance Tips

+1. **Manual Query Execution**: Queries are not executed automatically as you type.
+Use the "Execute Query" button to run queries for better performance control
-1. **Indexes**: Create appropriate indexes on fields used in filters and time ranges
+2. **Indexes**: Create appropriate indexes on fields used in filters and time ranges
-2. **Limits**: Use reasonable limits to avoid loading too much data
+3. **Limits**: Use reasonable limits to avoid loading too much data
-3. **Time Filters**: Always use time-based filtering for large collections
+4. **Time Filters**: Always use time-based filtering for large collections
-4. **Aggregation**: Use ArangoDB's built-in aggregation functions rather than loading raw data
+5. **Aggregation**: Use ArangoDB's built-in aggregation functions rather than loading raw data
-5. **Field Selection**: Use Return Fields to limit data and control flattening scope
+6. **Field Selection**: Use Return Fields to limit data and control flattening scope
-6. **Array Targeting**: For large arrays, consider targeting specific elements (e.g., `items[0]`) instead of flattening entire arrays
+7. **Array Targeting**: For large arrays, consider targeting specific elements (e.g., `items[0]`) instead of flattening entire arrays
-7. **Batch Size**: Configure appropriate batch sizes in datasource settings for large result sets
+8. **Batch Size**: Configure appropriate batch sizes in datasource settings for large result sets

 ## Example Indexes